Madurai Sultanate: Origins

+History

 Jalal-ud-Din Ahsan Khan

 Jalaluddin Ahsan Khan declared independence from Delhi Sultanate around 1335 CE.
 His daughter was married to the historian Ibn Battuta and his son Ibrahim was the purse bearer of Muhammad bin Tughluq.
 When Tughluq heard of Jalaluddin's rebellion he had Ibrahim killed in retaliation.
 Jalaluddin is variously referred to as "Syed", "Hasan" or "Hussun" by the historians Firishta and Ziauddin Barani.
 Tughluq tried to conquer the Tamil region, known in Muslim chronicles as Ma'bar back in 1337 CE.
 But he fell ill at Bidar on the way to Ma'bar and had to return to Deogiri.
 His army was defeated by Jalaluddin.
 Jalaluddin was killed by one of his nobles in 1340 CE.

 Ala-ud-Din Udauji and Qutb-ud-Din Firuz

 After Jalaluddin's murder, Ala-ud-Din Udauji Shah took power in 1340 CE.
 He was succeeded by his son in law Qutb-ud-Din Firuz Shah, who in turn was assassinated within forty days of taking power.
 Qutbuddin's killer Ghiyas-ud-din Dhamagani took over as Sultan in 1340.